Russia hits Lviv, prepares for assault in eastern Ukraine

 Associated Press

-LVIV, Ukraine (AP) — Russian forces launched missile attacks on the western city of Lviv and pounded a multitude of other targets across Ukraine on Monday in what appeared to be an intensified bid to grind down the country’s defenses ahead of an all-out assault on the east.
+LVIV, Ukraine (AP) — Russia bombarded the western city of Lviv and numerous other targets across Ukraine on Monday in what appeared to be an intensified bid to grind down the country’s defenses while building up its own forces for a major ground offensive in the east.

-At least seven people were reported killed in Lviv, where plumes of black smoke rose over a city that has seen only sporadic attacks during almost two months of war and has become a haven for civilians fleeing the fighting elsewhere.
-To the Kremlin’s increasing anger, Lviv has also become a major conduit for NATO-supplied weapons and foreign fighters joining the Ukrainian cause.
+At least seven people were reported killed in the missile strikes on Lviv, a city close to the Polish border that has seen only sporadic attacks during almost two months of war and has become a haven for civilians fleeing the fighting elsewhere.
+To the Kremlin’s increasing anger, Lviv has also become a major gateway for NATO-supplied weapons.

-In other developments, a few thousand Ukrainian troops, by Russia’s estimate, remained holed up at a mammoth steel mill in Mariupol, the last known pocket of resistance in the devastated southern port city after seven weeks of bombardment.
-The holdouts ignored a surrender ultimatum from the Russians on Sunday.
+In other developments, a few thousand Ukrainian troops, by Russia’s estimate, remained holed up at a mammoth steel mill in Mariupol, the last known pocket of resistance in the devastated southern port city.

-And Ukrainian President Volodymyr Zelenskyy submitted a filled-out questionnaire in the first step toward obtaining accelerated membership in the European Union — a desire that has been a source of irritation to Russia for years.
-Zelenskyy, though, has offered to drop any effort to join NATO, one of the Kremlin’s key demands.
+And Ukrainian President Volodymyr Zelenskyy submitted a filled-out questionnaire in the first step toward obtaining membership in the European Union — a desire that has been a source of tension with Moscow for years.

-The Russian missile strikes on Lviv hit three military infrastructure facilities and an auto mechanic shop, according to the region’s governor, Maksym Kozytskyy.
+The Russian attack on Lviv hit three military infrastructure facilities and an auto shop, according to the region’s governor, Maksym Kozytskyy.
 He said the wounded included a child.

+A Lviv hotel sheltering Ukrainians who had fled the fighting in other parts of the country was also badly damaged, Mayor Andriy Sadovyi said.
+The city has seen its population swell with elderly people, mothers and children trying to escape the war.

 Lviv, the biggest city and a major transportation hub in western Ukraine, is about 80 kilometers (50 miles) from Poland, a NATO member.

-Russia has strongly complained about the increasing flow of Western weapons to Ukraine.
+Russia has strongly complained about the increasing flow of Western weapons to Ukraine and warned that such aid could have consequences.
 On Russian state media, some anchors have charged that the supplies amount to direct Western engagement in the fight against Russia.

-Lviv has also been seen as a relatively safe place for the elderly, mothers and children trying to escape the war.
-A hotel sheltering Ukrainians who had fled fighting in other parts of the country was among the buildings badly damaged, Mayor Andriy Sadovyi said.

-A powerful explosion also rocked Vasylkiv, a town south of the capital of Kyiv that is home to a military air base, according to residents.
-It was not immediately clear what was hit.
+A powerful explosion also rocked Vasylkiv, a town south of the capital of Kyiv that is home to an air base, according to residents.
+It was not immediately clear what was struck.

 “We are doing everything to ensure the defense” of eastern Ukraine, Zelenskyy said in his nightly address to the nation on Sunday.